maxdicker/Game-Of-Life/README.md

 `git clone git@github.com:maxdicker/Game-Of-Life.git`

-- Open IntelliJ
+- Open IntelliJ and import as Gradle project

-- File -> New -> Project from Existing Sources -> select the cloned folder -> Import project from external model -> Gradle -> Finish -> Import Gradle project (on bottom right popup window)

-- Build and run Main file
+- Build, then run Main file

 It is recommended to run this in the console.
 Some difficulties arose in visualizing the grid (console clearing/refreshing) through the IDE's built-in Terminal.